 Sometimes, premature babies who are put into incubators are populated with microbes in their skin and gut different from that of their mother’s.
 In the NICU, your touch on your preemie’s little back or arm or foot not only signals “Mommy’s here,” it introduces your microbiome.

-Using unscented, naturally-derived skin care products like BEB Organic Nourishing Oil on yourself and your baby during these first few days will help baby recognize your unique scent when you two are cuddling.
+Using unscented, naturally-derived skin care products like BEB Organic Nurturing Oil on yourself and your baby during these first few days will help baby recognize your unique scent when you two are cuddling.

 Touch Time With Infants and Toddlers